-Essentially the effectiveness of any therapy lays in the depth and quality of the therapeutic relationship; like all relationships, trust is essential.
+Essentially the effectiveness of any therapy lies in the depth and quality of the therapeutic relationship; like all relationships, trust is essential.
 In order to be effective it is usually preferable to have this trust in the therapist; and also in yourself, as this will greatly enhance your chances of success.

-That said, creating confidence and self-belief is an integral part of my hypnotherapy practice here in Singapore.
+That said, creating confidence and self-belief is an integral part of my hypnotherapy practise here in Singapore.
 Confidence and self-esteem are essential components of effective living.
 Because of that, I am not satisfied with just removing the desire or need to smoke, I also want to help you to enjoy life!

-In the case of any of the above, I recommend treating the underlying issues first, then proceed with the smoking therapy.
+In the case of any of the above, I recommend treating the underlying issues first, then proceeding with the smoking therapy.
 Although in some cases, merely the treatment of the underlying issues can lead to quitting.
 Think of the need to have a crutch with a broken leg, once the leg heals you no longer need the crutches!

 Lastly, I thought it may be useful to expand on some of the above reasons why hypnosis for stopping smoking may not work!